gBloxy/modern-minesweeper/README.md

 # g_Bloxy's Minesweeper

 This is a classic minesweeper game with a modern look made in [python](https://www.python.org) with pygame.
-The game features four levels of difficulty from easy to extreme with five differents themes and a cool particles effect.
+The game features four levels of difficulty from easy to extreme with six differents themes and a cool particles effect.
 Link to the itch.io game page : [minesweeper](https://g-bloxy.itch.io/minesweeper).

 ## Screenshots